-If you run Cluster Verification Utility using the -verbose argument, and a Cluster Verification Utility command responds with UNKNOWN for a particular node, then this is
+If you run Cluster Verification Utility using the -verbose argument, and a Cluster Verification Utility command responds with UNKNOWN for a particular node, then this is because Cluster Verification Utility cannot determine if a check passed or failed.
+The following is a list of possible causes for an "Unknown" response:

-- The node is down - Common operating system command binaries required by Cluster Verification Utility are missing in the /bin directory in the Oracle Grid Infrastructure home or Oracle home directory - The user account starting Cluster Verification Utility does not have privileges to run common operating system commands on the node - The node is missing an operating system patch, or a required package - The node has exceeded the maximum number of processes or maximum number of open files, or there is a problem with IPC segments, such as shared memory or semaphores
+- The node is down - Common operating system command binaries required by Cluster Verification Utility are missing in the /bin directory in the Oracle Grid Infrastructure home or Oracle home directory - The user account starting Cluster Verification Utility does not have privileges to run common operating system commands on the node - The node is missing an operating system patch, or a required package - The node has exceeded the maximum number of processes or maximum number of open files, or there is a problem with IPC segments, such as shared memory or semaphores section to correct the problem or problems indicated in the report, and run Cluster Verification Utility again.